July 16, 2025, 1:02 pm | Read time: 4 minutes

 4. Not Removing Laundry from the Drum

 The washing machine program is finished, but there’s no time to unload it?
 No problem, just do it later.
-However, this would be a mistake.
+However, that would be a mistake.
 “The damp environment promotes the growth of bacteria,” says Bernd Glassl.
-To keep laundry fresh and prevent unpleasant odors, the drum should be emptied as soon as the washing machine program ends.
+To keep laundry fresh and prevent unpleasant odors, the drum should be emptied as soon as the washing machine program is finished.

 5. Closing the Washing Machine

-Once the laundry is unloaded and hanging on the line to dry, you can finally close the door or lid.
-After all, an open washing machine is not a pleasant sight.
+Once the laundry is unloaded and hanging on the line to dry, you might think it’s finally time to close the door or lid.
+After all, an open washing machine isn’t a pleasant sight.
 However, this is also a mistake.

-It’s better to leave the door or lid open so the inside of the machine can dry.
-The expert states: “With the door closed, the machine dries much more slowly.
+It’s better to leave the door or lid open to allow the inside of the machine to dry.
+The expert states, “With the door closed, the machine dries much more slowly.
 This promotes the growth of bacteria.”

-6. Leaving the Detergent Drawer Closed After the Program Ends
+6. Leaving the Detergent Drawer Pushed In After the Program Ends

-After filling it, the detergent drawer seems irrelevant.
-Therefore, it often remains in the position it was during the wash cycle.
+Once filled, the detergent drawer seems irrelevant.
+Therefore, it often remains in the position it was during the wash cycle after the program ends.
 This is incorrect and also a mistake.
-“If the detergent drawer remains fully ‘closed’ after the program ends, the machine dries much more slowly inside.”
+“If the detergent drawer remains fully ‘pushed in’ after the program ends, the machine dries much more slowly inside.”
 Consequently, bacteria can multiply and cause an unpleasant odor.

 7. Forgetting to Clean the Detergent Drawer